OAbouHajar/projectEIH/README.md

 The structure of the EIH GitHub repository is:

     .
-    ├── eih-front-end-webapp          # The Fron-end folder and files which create the website to output the data.
+    ├── eih-front-end-webapp/          # The Fron-end folder and files which create the website to output the data.
-    ├── eih-raspberrypi-body-detect   # The Back-end folder and files where all the hardware work takeing place.
+    ├── eih-raspberrypi-body-detect/   # The Back-end folder and files where all the hardware work takeing place.
     ├── LICENSE                        # EIH LICENSE agreement for any use of the project.
     └── README.md